What is Doxxing and why is it bad?

 Probably not.
 The Doxxing it is generally a targeted attack, similar to harassment in your real life and if you have not targeted someone, you are probably safe.

 It usually affects Internet celebrities such as live streamers, YouTubers and social media celebrities.
-As many of them use a pseudonym on the internet, revealing their real name is important of confidentiality.
+Since many of them use a pseudonym on the internet, revealing their real name is a significant breach of privacy.
 Publishing your name, phone number and address online leaves you vulnerable to real risks, such as theft.

 Although you may not have to worry so much if you keep a low profile on the Internet, these days it can go viral very quickly for many different reasons.

-Political discussions, especially about a hot topic on sites like Twitter and (where your personal information probably already resides) and one wrong word can send a wave of hate to anyone who disagrees with you.
+Political debates, especially for the hot one on sites like Twitter and Facebook (where your personal information probably already resides) and one wrong word can send a wave of hate to anyone who disagrees with you.

-Occasionally, they do dox for other reasons, such as in 2013 when Reddit blamed against wrong one person for being the Boston Bomber.
+Occasionally, they dox it for other reasons, such as in 2013 when the blamed against wrong one person for being the Boston Bomber.
 But it was not him.
 He was a victim who had died in the incident, and his family had to deal with many angry people until the real suspect was found.

 How to protect yourself